mnemonic-no/act/virtual-appliance.md

 Change the password and add a personal account after installation.

-## NiFi

-Apache NiFi supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
-A full intorduction to NiFi will not be given here, but we will provide a starting point to make it easier to investigate the worker orchestration.

-In this image, NiFi is configured to:

-* Receive

-TODO

 ## ACT workers

 Base configuration of the workers is done in `/home/nifi/.config/actworkers/actworkers.ini`.
 The settings in the `[DEFAULT]` are applied to all workers, and the other sections are used to configure worker specific settings or override the defaults.
 The default settings should be ok, but here are some change you might want to do:

 ### HTTP Proxy

-If you are behing a HTTP proxy, configure `proxy-string`, which will be used for workers connecting outbound both for HTTP and HTTPS connections:
+If you are behind a HTTP proxy, configure `proxy-string`, which will be used for workers connecting outbound both for HTTP and HTTPS connections:

 ```bash
 [DEFAULT]